Wigner rotations and an apparent paradox in relativistic quantum information: Physical system of the paradox

-Let us first consider that Alice, having a pair of particles in the state (\ref{entstate}), makes a measurement of the $\mb{\hat{z}}$ component of the spin of particle 1 and obtains $-1$.
-Then the quantum state of particle 2 in reference frame $S^{(0)}$ ``collapses'' to

 Using the Foldy-Wouthuysen transformation on the Dirac Hamiltonian for a spin-1/2 massive relativistic particle, the $z$ component of the mean spin operator is a constant of motion of the free Hamiltonian and the mean position operator is independent of spin \cite{foldy50}.
 It is in the Foldy-Wouthuysen representation that the Pauli matrix $\hat{\sigma}_z$ is the $z$ component of the mean spin operator of a relativistic particle as we consider in this work \cite{foldy50}.
-The components of the particle 2 wavefunction with mean spin state $|\pm Z\rangle$ in the mean position representation can be written as \cite{grandy}
+The components of the particle wavefunction with mean spin state $|\pm Z\rangle$ in the mean position representation can be written as \cite{grandy}

 where $K(p^0)$ is a factor that depends on the specific position operator that we use.
-Since the state of Eq. (\ref{state_z_s0}), as well as the other quantum states that we will consider here, have a superposition of two momenta with equal magnitudes, our results do not depend on the specific form of $K(p^0)$.
-For the state of Eq. (\ref{state_z_s0}) we have $\Psi_{+Z}(\mb{r})\propto\sin({py}/{\hbar})$ and $\Psi_{-Z}(\mb{r})=0$.
+Since the state of Eq. (\ref{psi}) have a superposition of two momenta with equal magnitudes, our results do not depend on the specific form of $K(p^0)$.
+For the state of Eq. (\ref{psi}) we have $\Psi_{+Z}(\mb{r})\propto\sin({py}/{\hbar})$ and $\Psi_{-Z}(\mb{r})=0$.
+So the probability density of finding the particle around position $y$ obeys

-If we make a change of reference frame to a frame $S^{(1)}$ that moves with velocity $\beta \mb{\hat{z}}$ in relation to $S^{(0)}$, each momentum component of the state (\ref{state_z_s0}) suffers a different spin transformation due to the dependence of the Wigner rotation with the particle momentum.
+If we make a change of reference frame to a frame $S^{(1)}$ that moves with velocity $\beta \mb{\hat{z}}$ in relation to $S^{(0)}$, each momentum component of the state (\ref{psi}) suffers a different spin transformation due to the dependence of the Wigner rotation with the particle momentum.
 The spin transformations are \cite{halpern}

 where $\hat{\sigma}_0$ represents the identity and $\hat{\sigma}_x$ the $x$ Pauli matrix, with